 - Counselor Evening Events during the school year.
-Past events have covered college application process for seniors, financial aid, and post secondary options. - Access to 200+ college and post-secondary school representative visits at MIHS - Access to representatives from the military - · Access to scholarship information - Junior class field trip to the National College Fair
+Past events have covered college application process for seniors, financial aid, and post secondary options. - Access to 200+ college and post-secondary school representative visits at MIHS - Access to representatives from the military - Access to scholarship information

-Special Programs
+Special Programs and Services